How a Christmas present helped me become a stylist - what were you given as a child?

 I also adored cutout dolls and got a book of those, too.
 There's awesome ones for adults now, by the way, it's a great alternative to the soothing world of coloring in.
 I used to make my own, clothes and all.
 Sometimes I’d glue on wrappers from Cadbury’s chocolates or small beads, or anything else.
 Even back then, I was trying to add visual interest, which is when you create an outfit that creates a great first impression utilizing things like pattern, color, texture and shine.

-Around that time my friend Debbie and I would stand on stools in her living room, while lip syncing and dancing to 'Waterloo,' 'Money, Money, Money,' or 'Dancing Queen.'
+Around that time a friend and I would stand on stools in her living room, while lip syncing and dancing to 'Waterloo,' 'Money, Money, Money,' or 'Dancing Queen.'
 We were always fighting over who got to be Agnetha.
 My friend was blonde and I wasn't, but that didn’t stop me from arguing.
 What I resonated with, apart from being in the spotlight, were the costumes.

 The point of this memory lane is: what we were given as Christmas presents when we were children (assuming we liked them) is a wonderful insight into what we could do as a career when we grow up.

 What did you love to do?
 Are you doing any of it now?
 If not, why not?
 What is one way you can add it to your life?
 Or your wardrobe?